stijnb1234/directadmin-directslave-install/README.md

 ## Description

-Simple bash script to fully install and configure **DirectSlave** nameserver on a fresh Centos6 server.
+Simple bash script to fully install and configure **DirectSlave** nameserver on a fresh CentOS 7 server.

 Originally created by user **jordivn** on the Direct Admin forum: